Strong bounds and exact solutions to the minimum broadcast time problem: Introduction

 \subsection{Literature overview}

-Deciding whether an instance of MBT has a solution with broadcast time at most $t$ has been shown to be NP-complete \cite{slater81}.
-For bipartite planar graphs with maximum degree 3, NP-completeness persists even if $t=2$ or if there is only one source \cite{jansen95}.
-When $t=2$, the problem also remains NP-complete for cubic planar graphs \cite{middendorf93}, grid graphs with maximum degree 3, complete grid graphs, chordal graphs, and for split graphs \cite{jansen95}.
-The single-source variant of the decision version of MBT is NP-complete for grid graphs with maximum degree 4, and for chordal graphs \cite{jansen95}.
-The problem is known to be polynomial in trees \cite{slater81}.
-Whether the problem is NP-complete for split graphs with a single source was stated as an open questions in \cite{jansen95}, and has to the best of our knowledge not been answered yet.
+Deciding whether an instance of MBT has a solution with broadcast time at most $t$ has been shown to be NP-complete \citep{garey79,slater81}.
+For bipartite planar graphs with maximum degree 3, NP-completeness persists even if $t=2$ or if there is only one source \citep{jansen95}.
+When $t=2$, the problem also remains NP-complete for cubic planar graphs \citep{middendorf93}, grid graphs with maximum degree 3, complete grid graphs, chordal graphs, and for split graphs \citep{jansen95}.
+The single-source variant of the decision version of MBT is NP-complete for grid graphs with maximum degree 4, and for chordal graphs \citep{jansen95}.
+The problem is known to be polynomial in trees \citep{slater81}.
+Whether the problem is NP-complete for split graphs with a single source was stated as an open question \change by \citet{jansen95}, \stopchange and has to the best of our knowledge not been answered yet.

 A number of inexact methods, for both general and special graph classes, have been proposed in the literature during the last three decades.
-One of the first works of this category \cite{scheuermann84} introduces a dynamic programming algorithm that identifies all maximum matchings in an induced bipartite graph.
-Additional contributions of \cite{scheuermann84} include heuristic approaches for near optimal broadcasting.
-Among more recent works, \cite{hasson04} describes a meta heuristic algorithm for MBT, and provides a comparison with other existing methods.
-The communication model is considered in an existing satellite navigation system in \cite{chu17}, where a greedy inexact method is proposed together with a mathematical programming model.
-Examples of additional efficient heuristics can be found e.g. in \cite{harutyunyan06,harutyunyan14,wang10}.
+One of the first works of this category \citep{scheuermann84} introduces a dynamic programming algorithm that identifies all maximum matchings in an induced bipartite graph.
+Additional contributions of \citet{scheuermann84} include heuristic approaches for near optimal broadcasting.
+Among more recent works, \citet{hasson04} describe a \change metaheuristic \stopchange algorithm for MBT, and provide a comparison with other existing methods.
+The communication model is considered in an existing satellite navigation system by \citet{chu17}, where a greedy inexact method is proposed together with a mathematical programming model.
+Examples of additional efficient heuristics are contributed by e.g.\ \citet{harutyunyan14}, \citet{harutyunyan06}, \citet{lima22}, \citet{desousa18}, and \citet{wang10}.